Drawing from life

 I have to confess to having a model railway in my loft and I thought it might be interesting to capture one my locomotives as a drawing.
 I set this sill life up and photographed it in case it got distrubed.

-As you can see at the bottom of the picture I then proceed to sketch the outline onto tracing paper not the actual paper I’d use for the actual drawing as |I like to keep that really clean and free of mistakes at least that was the plan as I am not the tidiest worker!
+As you can see at the bottom of the picture I then proceed to sketch the outline onto tracing paper not the actual paper I’d use for the actual drawing as I like to keep that really clean and free of mistakes.
+At least that was the plan as I am not the tidiest worker!

 I am a leftie